 Otherwise, Salamanca is relatively quiet in terms of events in December.
 The New Cathedral and the Plaza Mayor are the biggest draws in the city, but the uniform sandstone architecture and hip eateries of Universidad Civil make it a great destination as well.

-You can rent an apartment in the area recently vacated by a college student at the University of Salamanca who went home for the winter break or find a cheap hotel room nearby.
+As far as accommodations go, you can rent an apartment recently vacated by a college student at the University of Salamanca who went home for the winter break or find a cheap hotel room nearby.

 December All Over Spain